qwerty-arun/markdown_tutorial/markdown.md

-clicking [this link](https://www.markdownguide.org/basic-syntax/) will take you to a website which can help us learn markdown.
+Clicking [this link](https://www.markdownguide.org/basic-syntax/) will take you to a website which is a beginners guide to markdown.